Ruthenians: History

-At the request of Mykhajlo Levitsky, in 1843 the term Ruthenian became the official name for the Rusyns and Ukrainians within the Austrian Empire.
+At the request of Mykhailo Levytsky, in 1843, the term Ruthenian became the official name for the Rusyns and Ukrainians within the Austrian Empire.
 For example, Ivan Franko and Stepan Bandera in their passports were identified as Ruthenians (Rusini).
-By 1900 more and more Ruthenians began to call themselves with the self-designated name Ukrainians.
-A number of Ukrainian members of the intelligentsia, such as Mykhailo Drahomanov and Ivan Franko, perceived the term as narrow-minded, provincial and Habsburg.
+By 1900, more and more Ruthenians began to call themselves with the self-designated name Ukrainians.
 With the emergence of Ukrainian nationalism during the mid-19th century, use of "Ruthenian" and cognate terms declined among Ukrainians and fell out of use in Eastern and Central Ukraine.
 Most people in the western region of Ukraine followed suit later in the 19th century.
-During the early 20th century, the name Ukrajins’ka mova ("Ukrainian language") became accepted by much of the Ukrainian-speaking literary class in the Austro-Hungarian Kingdom of Galicia and Lodomeria.
+During the early 20th century, the name Ukrajins'ka mova ("Ukrainian language") became accepted by much of the Ukrainian-speaking literary class in the Austro-Hungarian Kingdom of Galicia and Lodomeria.

 Following the dissolution of the Austro-Hungarian Empire in 1918, new states emerged and dissolved; borders changed frequently.
-After several years the Rusyn and Ukrainian speaking areas of eastern Austria-Hungary found themselves divided between the Ukrainian Soviet Republic, Czechoslovakia, Poland, and Romania.
+After the extremely violent years 1917-23 including the ongoing Russian Civil War, Polish-Soviet War, Lithuanian-Soviet War and Polish-Lithuanian War, the Rusyn and "prosto hovor" (simple speech) speaking people in eastern Austria-Hungary found themselves divided between Czechoslovakia, Poland, and Romania.
+The labelling of the Ruthenian "simple speech" of the peasants as "Ukrainian" had already begun in Russia and USSR, and was initially associated with the Soviets, who actively sought to spread peasant terms in cities (see Ukrainization) thus evolving the hybrid language Surzhyk.

 When commenting on the partition of Czechoslovakia by Nazi Germany in March 1939, US diplomat George Kennan noted, "To those who inquire whether these peasants are Russians or Ukrainians, there is only one answer.
 They are Neither.
 They are simply Ruthenians."
 Dr. Paul R. Magocsi emphasizes that modern Ruthenians have "the sense of a nationality distinct from Ukrainians" and often associate Ukrainians with Soviets or Communists.

-After the expansion of Soviet Ukraine following World War II, several groups who had not previously considered themselves Ukrainians were merged into the Ukrainian identity.
+After the expansion of Soviet Ukraine following World War II, several groups who had not previously considered themselves Ukrainians were merged into the Ukrainian identity, and not entirely by choice.